xrdocs-migration/packet-fronthaul/_blogs/PacketizingFH.md

 ![FH_5.png]({{site.baseurl}}/images/FH_5.png)

-To understand how CPRI carries IQ or Radio resources, this is an excerpt from [Anritsu]  (https://www.anritsu.com/en-us/test-measurement/technologies/cpri-and-obsai).
+To understand how CPRI carries IQ or Radio resources, this is an excerpt from [Anritsu](https://www.anritsu.com/en-us/test-measurement/technologies/cpri-and-obsai).
 _“A CPRI link transports digitized RF signals (antenna-carriers) in a complex baseband format.
 Each sample has an in-phase (I) and quadrature (Q) component.
 The CPRI specification was specifically created to handle the signal data in this format.
 The I and Q samples are interleaved together to create a single word.
 Those words are put together in a pattern to satisfy the target sampling rate and bit width of the signal.”_